 UK HealthCare Parkinson's 101 Classes

-For more than half a century, the National Parkinson Foundation (NPF) has focused on meeting the needs in the care and treatment of people with Parkinson's disease.
-NPF has funded more than $164 million in care, research and support services.
+For more than half a century, the Parkinson's Foundation has focused on meeting the needs in the care and treatment of people with Parkinson's disease.
+The Parkinson's Foundation has funded more than $164 million in care, research and support services.

 Parkinson Support Center of Kentuckiana

-This is a grassroots organization, founded by Louisville-area people with Parkinson’s disease.
+The Parkinson Support Center of Kentuckiana is a grassroots organization, founded by Louisville-area people with Parkinson’s disease.
 While it has grown and expanded its programs and services beyond support groups, its core values remain centered on ensuring that no one has to face Parkinson’s disease alone.
 Its rally cry is 'live well and fight back' against Parkinson's!
-Learn more